Hypamas/HYPAMAS/README.md

 From the top-level directory of HYPAMAS, type:
 >1) cd demo
 >2) make
->3) ./benchmark rajat19.mtx 8
+>3) ./benchmark rajat19.mtx 6

-This series of commands solve the matrix `rajat19.mtx` based on LU factorization with the used number of threads equal to `8`.
+This series of commands solve the matrix `rajat19.mtx` based on LU factorization with the used number of threads equal to `6`.
 It is available to download the benchmark test set from the website [SuiteSparse Matrix Collection](https://sparse.tamu.edu/)[<sup>[12]</sup>](#refer_anchor_12).
 HYPAMAS is deliberately well-devised to solve the matrix obtained from the `Newton-Raphson` iteration, e.g. Circuit Simulation Problem typically in `SPICE-like` simulators.
 It is worth mentioning that HYPAMAS only temporarily supports the [Matrix Market](https://math.nist.gov/MatrixMarket/formats.html) exchange format, not the `MATLAB` and the [Rutherford Boeing](https://people.math.sc.edu/Burkardt/data/rb/rb.html) format.

-HYPAMAS is benchmarked against KLU on a Linux server equipped with an Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz architecture and 32GB memory.
+HYPAMAS is benchmarked against KLU on a Linux system equipped with an Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz architecture, which is specified with 6 physical cores and [Hyper-Threading](https://www.intel.com/content/www/us/en/gaming/resources/hyper-threading.html) yielding 12 logical threads, and 32GB RAM.
+The test matrices come from the website [SuiteSparse Matrix Collection](https://sparse.tamu.edu/) (formerly the University of Florida Sparse Matrix Collection).
+HYPAMAS is a cache-friendly application that performs computationally intensive work with fine-tuned floating-point operations, using hyper-threading maybe degrade the performance because of the high usage rate of CPU resources already utilized and the competition for the caches' access running on the logical processors[<sup>[13]</sup>](#refer_anchor_13).
+Therefore, our benchmarks are only used up to 6 threads instead of 12 threads.

+Due to the explicit elimination tree refactorization used, the scalability of parallel refactorization is much better.
+The following plots show the performance comparison factor against KLU respectively in factorization and refactorization phase, both including solving phase.
+It should be clarified that GMRES includes ILU preconditioning and iteration duration.
 ![factorization & solution](https://github.com/Hypamas/HYPAMAS/blob/main/Images/factorization%20%26%20solution.png)
 ![refactorization & solution](https://github.com/Hypamas/HYPAMAS/blob/main/Images/refactorization%20%26%20solution.png)